MARTIMM/HikingCompanion/README.md

   * Show hike list and select a hike
   * Show track list and select track.
 Show track and zoom in on track
   * When track is selected, bounds are calculated and now also stored in config
+  * Several cleanup phases when lists are empty

 * 2018-09-03, 0.8.1
   * Displayed track is now centered and zoomed